TUM-LIS/glip/src/backend_cypressfx3/doc/firmware.md

    If you want to flash the firmware to the FX3 permanently, choose "I2C EEPROM".
 (The recommended default.)
    If you are debugging the firmware you can also choose "RAM".
 (If you choose "RAM", you need to re-flash whenever you disconnect the board from the power supply.)

- * Click on "Select File" and choose the firmware file from the GLIP source directory: $GLIP/src/backend_cypressfx3/fw/cyfxslfifosync32.img
+ * Click on "Select File" and choose the firmware file from the GLIP source directory: $GLIP/src/backend_cypressfx3/fw/SlaveFifoSync32.img
+   (use $GLIP/src/backend_cypressfx3/fw/SlaveFifoSync16.img for a 16 bit wide FIFO interface)

  * Click on "Start Download" to flash the firmware to the FX3.